RUMP_EFS(8) NetBSD System Manager's Manual RUMP_EFS(8)

 NAME

-rump_efs -- mount the efs file system using a userspace server
+rump_efs - mount a efs image with a userspace server

 SYNOPSIS